 NO AUTHORITY LEFT JUST GO

 So off we flew, destination DFW, arriving some 14 months after our original ETA.
-Landing proved tricky given that people were living in sheds and tents scattered around the runways.
+Landing proved tricky given that people were living in sheds and tents scattered around the perimeters of the runways.
 Shitswallace managed to slide us in safely and we pulled up to the gutted terminal.
-We had notified our remaining relatives we were coming and a few of them showed up.
+We had attempted to contract our remaining relatives.
+A few showed up, lined up as far apart as they could manage in the terminal building.
 We stared at each other dishearteningly through layers of glass.
-It was worse being close to one another and not able to touch than it was to communicate over the internet.
-And seeing the reduced numbers in each family was a knife in the guts.
+It was worse being close to one another and not being able to touch than it was to communicate over the internet.
+And seeing the reduced numbers—parents, siblings, aunts, uncles erased—was a knife in the guts.
 So that was the last time we did that.

-We cruise around the country for changes in scenery.
-Initially we’d touch down where we had family or friends, but it was too painful to see the depleted ranks – parents, siblings, aunts, uncles erased.
-So we became disaster tourists instead, roaming at will, constrained only by the availability of an airport and aviation fuel.
+We cruise around the country for changes in scenery, roaming at will, constrained only by the availability of an airport and aviation fuel.
 The latter is easy to come by.
-Most airports have huge stocks of it that were never used, and since its properties ensure it doesn’t lend itself to other uses, no one has bothered taking it.
+Most airports have huge stocks that were never used, and since its properties ensure it doesn’t lend itself to other uses, no one has bothered taking it.

 There are also much larger fires burning.
 The authorities still make last-ditch efforts to keep fires out of heavily urbanized areas, but otherwise forest and brush fires burn themselves out.
-A series of small fires in the canyons and hills of the Colorado Front Range united a couple of months ago and now when we cross from the Rockies to the Plains, we see the whole Front Range on fire.
-Approaching from the east is like heading toward an enormous fireplace, each ridge or mountain top forming a ginormous log of flame.
-When we reach the edge, the plane is buffeted by the usual mountain updrafts, made worse by he heat.
+A series of small fires in the canyons and hills of the Colorado Front Range united a couple of months ago and now when we cross from the Great Plains to the Rockies, we see the whole Front Range on fire.
+Approaching from the east is like heading toward an enormous fireplace.
+When we reach the edge, the plane is buffeted by the usual mountain updrafts, made worse by the heat.
 It lends a rollercoaster feel to the flight and allows us to play one of our favorite games, Surf the Friendly Skies.
 The idea is to remain standing in the aisle without touching anything when we go through turbulence.
 Shorter people have the advantage here as the tall folks have tendency to get their heads whiplashed against overhead luggage bins, a trend noticeable in our official standings: Zhang Xiu Ying, all 147 cm of her, has the record of 32 minutes, during a particularly aggressive bout of turbulence spawned by a row of powerful thunderstorms running up the Mississippi.
 Only slightly taller at 5’ even is Alviera Bracken, a former collegiate gymnast, in second place.
-Third place is equally petite.

 Innately we know this can’t go on forever.
 Something somewhere somehow must give.
 We’ll outlive our shelf life.